Aravis: Fictional character biography

 In The Horse and His Boy, C. S. Lewis describes Aravis as "the only daughter of Kidrash Tarkaan, the son of Rishti Tarkaan, the son of Kidrash Tarkaan, the son of Illsombreh Tisroc, the son of Ardeeb Tisroc, who was descended in a right line from the god Tash."

 Aravis has spent her youth in the heart of Calormen, presumably in Calavar, the province over which her father is lord.
 Her mother died of unknown causes, and her older brother, to whom she was devoted, was killed fighting rebels in "the western wars."
 Her father has recently married an unkind woman, who makes no attempt to disguise her dislike for her stepdaughter.
-Aravis also has a younger brother who is "but a child."
+Aravis also has a younger brother who is "but a child".
 Her already difficult home life is rendered impossible when her father announces her engagement to Ahoshta Tarkaan, a wealthy and powerful but loathsome courtier whom she despises.
 In response, she decides to commit suicide.
 However, her mare, Hwin, reveals herself as a talking horse from Narnia and persuades her to flee to Narnia instead.

 As the two ride through Calormen, they meet Bree and Shasta, the eponymous horse and boy, who are also escaping to Narnia.
 The four try to traverse Calormen's capital of Tashbaan undetected, but they are separated.
 Aravis meets her friend Lasaraleen, who is also a Tarkheena.
 Aravis and Lasaraleen explore the Tisroc's palace, and accidentally overhear a plan by the Tisroc and his son Crown Prince Rabadash to invade Archenland.
 When Aravis meets Shasta and the horses again at the tombs of the ancient rulers of Calormen, they agree they must urgently warn Narnia and Archenland.

-As they near the border of Archenland, they are chased by a lion who slashes Aravis' back.
+As they near the border of Archenland, they are chased by a lion who slashes Aravis's back.
 Her wounds force her to remain with the Hermit of the Southern March while Shasta goes alone to complete the mission.
 She watches the battle through the Hermit's magic pool, appalled at the danger that Shasta faces.
 While in the hermit's home, Aravis encounters Aslan, an event that changes her, as Aravis also learns that Aslan was the lion who slashed her in the back in retribution for the punishment administered to her slave-maid (whom Aravis dosed with a sleeping draught in order to escape).

 Shasta is recognized as Cor, the eldest son of King Lune of Archenland, and Aravis comes to live at the castle of Anvard with the royal family.
 Many years later, Cor and Aravis marry, and she becomes queen of Archenland and mother of Ram the Great.

 The character Aravis last appears in the book The Last Battle, attending the Great Reunion in Aslan's Country along with her husband, father-in-law, brother-in-law, and son.